God Kills and Gives Life

-“Now see that I, even I, am He, and there is no God besides Me; I kill and I make alive; I wound and I heal; nor is there any who can deliver from My hand” (Deuteronomy 32:3).
+The Lord declares, “I, even I, am He, and there is no God besides Me; I kill and I make alive; I wound and I heal; nor is there any who can deliver from My hand” (Deuteronomy 32:3).
 The word “kill” in this verse refers to the justice of God.
 Although God is the God of love (1 John 4:8; Exodus 34:6,7), He is also the God of justice (2 Thessalonians 1:6).
 His justice and mercy are the two attributes that form a unity within His character.

 Paul says: “All are justified freely by his grace through the redemption that came by Christ Jesus.
 God presented Christ as a sacrifice of atonement, through the shedding of his blood—to be received by faith.
 He did this to demonstrate his righteousness, because in his forbearance he had left the sins committed beforehand unpunished—he did it to demonstrate his righteousness at the present time, so as to be just and the one who justifies those who have faith in Jesus” (Romans 3:24–26).